Kim Mi-wol

-Kim Mi-wol is a multiply awarded modern writer of fiction born in Gangneung, South Korea.
+Kim Mi-wol (Korean: 김미월; born 1977) is a South Korean writer of fiction.

 Life

 Kim Mi-wol was born in 1977 in Gangneung in the Gangwon province of South Korea.
 Her father was a public servant and so she moved, along with his job, to Hongcheon for middle school.
 Unusually, she enjoyed, saying, "I liked moving to a new school.
 The excitement of encountering something new was overwhelming.
 The sadness of separation from things that were familiar paled in comparison."

 Kim became a writer, she says, because "when the book I was reading had an ending that I did not like, I would re-write the conclusion of as I see It fit.
 Little Women, A Dog of Flanders, Sonagi (by Hwang Soon Won) and Tess are some of the examples.
 Considering the examples are all tragic stories, I must have preferred a happy ending even in my younger years.

 She attended a secondary school for girls in Chuncheon.
 She then moved to Seoul and got a degree from Korea University in Linguistics and a degree at the University of the Arts in Seoul in creative writing.
 She made her literary debut in 2004 with her work "Think Your Way Through the Garden" (Jeongwone gireul mutda) published in the newspaper Segye Ilbo.
 She has received the Munhakdongne Young Writers Award three times (2010, 2012, 2013).